§ Trust Spanning Protocol (TSP) Specification

 can send the first TSP message to another endpoint B

 .
-If they also wish to utilize the Routed Mode, as specified in Section 5, then additional VIDs may also be needed before the first TSP routed message can be sent.
-We call any such method that could help the endpoints discover such prerequisite information an Out of Band Introduction (OOBI).
+If A also wishes to utilize Routed Mode, as specified in Section 5, then additional VIDs may also be needed before the first TSP routed message can be sent.
+We call any such method that helps the endpoints discover such prerequisite information an Out of Band Introduction.
 There may be many such OOBI methods.
-Detailed specifications of OOBI methods are out of scope.
+Detailed specifications of OOBI methods are out of scope for this specification.

-For the purpose of TSP, information obtained from OOBI methods must not be assumed authentic, confidential or private, although mechanisms to remedy such vulnerabilities should be adopted whenever possible.
+For the purpose of TSP, information obtained from OOBI methods must not be assumed authentic, confidential, or private, although vierification and security mechanisms to remedy such vulnerabilities should be adopted whenever possible.
 TSP implementations must handle all cases where the OOBI information is not what it appears.

-Because TSP relationships can be highly authentic, confidential and potentially more private with respect to metadata, they can be used for the purpose of passing VID information for forming new relationships.
-Details of such procedures used for introductions are specified in Section Control Payloads.
+Because TSP relationships can be highly authentic, confidential, and potentially provide more privacy with respect to metadata than OOBIs, they can be used for the purpose of passing VID information for forming new relationships.
+Details of such procedures that can be used for such introductions are specified in Section Control Messages.

 § Nested Messages